Chip 'n Dale Rescue Rangers (video game)

-is a platform game developed and published by Capcom based on the Disney animated series of the same name.
-Originally released for the Nintendo Entertainment System in Japan and North America in 1990, it came to Europe the next year, and was ported to the Nintendo PlayChoice-10 arcade system.
+is a platform video game developed and published by Capcom for the Nintendo Entertainment System.
+It is based on the Disney animated series of the same name.
+It was released in North America and Japan in 1990, and Europe in 1991.
+An arcade version was released by Nintendo in 1990.
 It sold approximately 1.2 million copies worldwide.

 The game was included in The Disney Afternoon Collection compilation for PlayStation 4, Windows, and Xbox One released in April 2017.

 Gameplay

 Chip 'n Dale Rescue Rangers is a platform game featuring single and 2-player cooperative modes, allowing players to choose which levels to access via a map of various locations throughout the city.
 Each individual stage is set up as a side-scrolling action game where Chip and Dale can walk, jump, duck, and pick up objects such as acorns, crates, barrels, and balls to throw at enemies and bosses.
 Each character can withstand only three direct hits before they lose a life, and there are no passwords.
 In two-player mode, Controller 1 is Chip, Controller 2 is Dale.

 The rest of the Rescue Rangers also appear to support Chip and Dale.
 Monterey Jack will occasionally appear to break down certain barricades, while Zipper grants temporary invincibility to the player when found.
 Gadget, though in Fat Cat's captivity, provides tips and advice for the chipmunks in each stage.